miguelangel/sdcnd--07_vehicle-detection-and-tracking/vehicle_detection_and_tracking.md

 At this moment we will define the parameters to be used on this pipeline.

 Indidual testing on the different functions, and also many many complete executions have helped me to choose this set of parameters for my pipeline.
-Please notice that it's been a try and error exercise.
+Please notice that it has been a try and error exercise.

 ```python
 # Parameters